atomdog/listening_post/documentation.md

 Each database has a read and append function, both straightforward.
 Encoding is important.
 Do not throw non-utf8 characters into the database, check your string encoding when parsing anything.

+the [tw_ctrl.py](tw_ctrl.py) is a wrapper for the API via [twitterInterface.py](twitterInterface.py).
+It handles OAuth and related tasks, and is straightforward to use.
+You can use twitterInterface.py alone by calling ret_auth(), and passing the returned authenticated api object to the other twitterInterface functions.

-Twitter was handled by the mostly depreciated acquisition authority, discussed below.
+Twitter was primarily handled by the mostly depreciated acquisition authority, discussed below.

 ## [acquisition_authority.py](acquisition_authority.py)